Digital-Botschafter-und-mehr/jambox-pi-gen/README.md

 **A Raspberry Pi micro-SD card image for online jamming.
 Pre-built image file is available under "Releases" to download and burn with balenaEtcher
-Runs Jamulus (client-server), SonoBus (peer-to-peer), JamTaba (NINJAM) or QJackTrip on Raspberry Pi.
+Runs Jamulus (client-server), SonoBus (peer-to-peer), JamTaba (NINJAM), QJackTrip or JammerNetz on Raspberry Pi.
 Web Browser UI - use any laptop, tablet, desktop - even a smartphone.**

  * Makes it easy for non-technical musicians to play together online, with a high-quality, high-performnace, low-cost system.